demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/README.md

 ### 7. microsoft-atp-list-alerts
 ---
 Get a list of alerts present on the system.
-Filtering can be done only on one argument
+Filtering can be done only on one argument.

 ##### Base Command